aenfield/blog-eleventy/content/blog/mlbw/mlb_what_to_watch_2025_07_21.md

 tags: mlbw
 ---

-Here are today's MLB games, ordered by watchability, based on how the interesting the teams and starting pitchers look.
+Here are today's MLB games, ordered by watchability, based on how interesting the teams and starting pitchers look.
 Higher is better.

 This is inspired by [Carson Cistulli's NERD scores](https://blogs.fangraphs.com/introducing-team-nerd/) at FanGraphs.
-(I'll write a bit about the details soon, and then link to it from this intro.)
+(I'll write a bit about the details of my implementation soon, and then link to that from this intro.)

 {% wideTable %}